wdv4758h/pypy-extradoc/blog/draft/numpy_roadmap.rst

 **Short version for the impatient: we are doing experiments, which show that PyPy+numpy can be faster and better than CPython+numpy.
-We have a plan on how to do it, but at the moment there is lack of dedicated people or money to tackle that.**
+We have a plan on how to move forward, but at the moment there is lack of dedicated people or money to tackle it.**

 The longer version
 ------------------

 Integrating numpy in PyPy has been my pet project on an on-and-off (mostly off) basis over the past two years.
 There were `some experiments`_, then a long pause, and then some more experiments which are documented below.

-The general idea is **not** to use the existing CPython module, but to reimplement numpy in RPython (i.e., the language PyPy is implemented in), thus letting our JIT achieve extra speedups.
+The general idea is **not** to use the existing CPython module, but to reimplement numpy in RPython (i.e. the language PyPy is implemented in), thus letting our JIT achieve extra speedups.
 The really cool thing about this part is that numpy will automatically benefit of any general JIT improvements, without any need of extra tweaking.